 2017 SYMPOSIUM SCHEDULE

-Please note, all workshops are first come, first served; except WINE WORKSHOPS.
+Please note, workshops do not require pre-registration; except WINE WORKSHOPS.

 UN DÉJEUNER (AKA BREKKIE) QUÉBÉCOIS